IBM/ibmi-oss-examples/camel/README.md

 free (or trial) services available online, including Gmail, or MailJet.
 You can also run your own free mail server, like hMailServer.

 Similarly, the Kafka example requires you to have a Kafka bootstrap server available.
+If you would like to deploy Kafka on your IBM i system, see [this documentation](dtaq_to_kafka/KAFKA_DEPLOY.md) for guidance, but of course you may deploy your bootstrap server wherever it makes the most sense.
+Some deploy on a local laptop for bringup/testing.

 #### 1. Install OpenJDK.
 ```